Luxair Flight 9642: Reverse range

 To gain the intended speed, Captain Poeckes tried to make the engines to enter the ground range by lifting the ground range selector.
 By doing so, the airspeed would decrease further and, as per Poeckes's understanding, their aim to get the glideslope quickly would be attained.
 While this technique could be used by pilots to slow down their aircraft, it was prohibited if they were still in the air.
 Beyond the ground range was the reverse range, which would change the propeller pitch to reverse.
 The reverse pitch was usually used while the aircraft was rolling on the runway during landing.
 Entering this range in the air would produce massive drag forces on the aircraft and would endanger the flight.
 To prevent an accidental deployment of the reverse range, the aircraft was equipped with a secondary stop, a specific safety feature which was regulated by the flight idle solenoid.

 However, said specific feature could be overridden by a design flaw within the flight system of the Fokker F50.
 Fokker acknowledged that the extension of the landing gear could produce an electromagnetic interference within the aircraft's anti-skid units, causing the aircraft to think that the wheels were spinning, indicating that it was already on the ground, for a period of 30 microseconds.
 The brief glitch powered up the flight idle solenoids and tricked them into thinking that the aircraft was rolling on the runway, causing them to temporarily open the secondary stop feature for 16 seconds.

 In Flight 9642, as the aircraft was about to land, the crew extended the landing gear and configured the aircraft accordingly.
 The electromagnetic interference occurred and this in turn energized the flight idle solenoids, opening the secondary stop.
 Captain Poeckes presumably was concerned about the limited time and their current altitude and pulled the lever back even further from the ground range to the reverse range in order to capture the glideslope faster.
-Normally, the secondary stop would've had prohibited the thrust from entering the reverse range, but as the 16 seconds activation was still in effect, the reverse thrust was engaged.
+Normally, the secondary stop would have prohibited the thrust from entering the reverse range, but as the 16 seconds activation was still in effect, the reverse thrust was engaged.

 The activation of the reverse thrust in mid-air caused difficulties in controlling the aircraft.
 The propeller speed suddenly jumped and produced sound loud enough for the pilots to be startled.
 The airspeed then dropped and the aircraft quickly lost lift, losing altitude rapidly.
 The crew attempted to save their aircraft by cutting off the fuel flows to the engines, but the aircraft continued to plunge.
 In a last attempt, they tried to flare as much as possible to prevent a violent impact.
-They knew that the reverse thrust had been deployed in mid-air, but couldn't rectify the problem.
+They knew that the reverse thrust had been deployed in mid-air, but could not rectify the problem.